Yorkies Cold At Night

 Now, you’re probably wondering the difference between a coat of hair and a coat of fur.
-To keep it short, hair coated breeds have lesser shedding than the furry ones due to its slow renewal cycle.
-Also, hair coated dogs have smoother and silkier hair.
+To keep it short, hair-coated breeds have lesser shedding than the furry ones due to their slow renewal cycle.
+Also, hair-coated dogs have smoother and silkier hair.

 Caring For Your Yorkie During Cold Nights

 Now, I will talk about the things you should do to protect your Yorkies from the cold.